This list is very out of date, but some of it might possibly still

 Sep 2009: HPA has rewritten the multboot support in SYSLINUX to use the new library support, so in the latest releases mboot.c32 is no longer using any of my code.

 mbootpack is a tool that takes a multiboot kernel and modules (e.g. a Xen VMM, linux kernel and initrd), and packages them up as a single file that looks like a bzImage linux kernel.
 The aim is to allow you to boot multiboot kernels (in particular, Xen) using bootloaders that don't support multiboot (i.e. pretty much anything except GRUB and SYSLINUX).
 This is, as you might expect, pretty grim stuff, involving lots of lovely 16-bit real-mode code.
-It's still an alpha release, and you can get it here.
+You can get it here.

 May 2005: Now that SYSLINUX supports multiboot, there's not much need for mbootpack.
 I'm still interested in bug reports, etc. but I'm not likely to do any more development work on it.